1ahmedharris/aws-cloud-resume-challenge/README.md

 ## **Overview**
-This project is my resume written in HTML and hosted in the cloud, using AWS S3 website hosting.
+This project is my resume written in HTML and hosted in AWS.
 Inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
 The challenge was a great way for me to get hands on experience building cloud native applications, configuring and deploying cloud infrastructure, designing CI/CD pipelines, and monitoring.